The one tool for secure AI-assisted development

 Termpolis

-where Claude, Codex, Gemini, and Qwen work as a team โ€” under a security perimeter you control
+Claude, Codex, Gemini, and Qwen share one long-term memory and work as a team โ€” under a security perimeter you control

 • ๐Ÿ›ก Local-first app ยท no Termpolis backend ยท no telemetry